python/mypy/mypyc/doc/dev-intro.md

 * Test using the type as list item type.
 Test both getting a list item and setting a list item.

+### Supporting More Python Syntax

+Mypyc supports most Python syntax, but there are still some gaps.

+Support for syntactic sugar that doesn't need additional IR operations typically only requires changes to `mypyc.irbuild`.

+Some new syntax also needs new IR primitives to be added to `mypyc.primitives`.
+See `mypyc.primitives.registry` for documentation about how to do this.

 ### Other Hints

 * This developer documentation is not aimed to be very complete.
 Much